 Although the Association accepts the reality of distance education programs, it continues to affirm the responsibility of faculty to play a significant or meaningful role in determining the appropriate implementation of these programs.
-In 1999, the AAUP adopted the Statement on Distance Education, which asserts the fundamental principle that:
+In 1999, the AAUP adopted the Statement on Online and Distance Education, which asserts the fundamental principle that:

 As with all other curricular matters, the faculty should have primary responsibility for determining the policies and practices of the institution in regard to distance education.
 The rules governing distance education and its technologies should be approved by vote of the faculty concerned or of a representative faculty body, officially adopted by the appropriate authority, and published and distributed to all concerned.

 Policies or contract language governing distance education programs, need to be developed within the context of the overall purposes of colleges and universities: "to preserve, augment, and transmit knowledge and to foster the abilities of students to learn" (Statement on Online and Distance Education).
 Whether within collective bargaining contracts or through some other understanding such as policies adopted through the faculty governance process, faculties need appropriate guidance and protection.
 The following sample language was taken from a review of existing policies, contracts, and AAUP policy statements, and may be modified to fit varied circumstances.

 Workload; including Compensation, Appointment & Evaluation

 Be sure to refer to all types of technology and incorporate all non-traditional media.
 Make your language broad so that it will not be out of date as technology changes.